OctopusDeploy/People/Engineering/Software-Engineering/L4-Lead-Software-Engineer.md

 - I work to expand the technical skill sets of my team.
 - I challenge and coach my peers to improve and grow.
 - I help people determine the most valuable ways they can contribute, and grow, and I help them block out the noise.
+- I help teammates prioritise their efforts, develop their strengths, and stay focused on impactful work.

 <details>
 <summary>Examples</summary>